WaterHyacinthInNANHU/PixivDownloader/README.md

 - -o: the folder to save artworks; default by root folder of project.
 - -ori: flag, set to download original picture(.png); default by downloading compressed picture(.jpg).
+- -manga: flag, set to download the author's manga instead of illustrations.

 ## Examples